Ke20-1/FizzBuzz/README.md

 # FizzBuzz

-This Service exposes a API service of Fizzbuzz algorithme
+This Service exposes a API service of Fizzbuzz algorithm

 ### Installation